 - Widget blocks – categories, latest posts, shortcode

-- Embed blocks – YouTube, Soundcloud, Spotify, Twitter and more
+- Embed blocks – YouTube, Soundcloud, Spotify, Twitter, and more

-Why Use The Gutenberg Clone Option?
+Why Use the Gutenberg Clone Option?

-The Process to Gutenberg Clone Content
+The Process for Duplicate Gutenberg Content

 But they have one flaw – they only work within an individual post.
 What do you use if you want to duplicate content between posts?
-That’s where shared blocks, my favourite Gutenberg feature, come in.
+That’s where shared blocks, my favorite Gutenberg feature, come in.